 - 1 g ground cloves 1/2 teaspoon

-- 2 pinches cardamom
+- 2 pinches cardamom, ground

 - 56 g melted unsalted butter, plus more for cooking and serving 1/2 stick, 4 tablespoons